 When Do I Need To Start With The MOC Process?

-Current Actions Against MOC
+Former Actions Against MOC

-To summarize some of the activities in this article, multiple state medical societies have attempted to pass anti-MOC bills in their own states.
+To summarize some of the activities in this article, multiple state medical societies have attempted to pass anti-MOC bills in their states.
 Most of these attempts are in process or have been temporarily tabled.
 One state, Georgia, became the only state to pass a bill that prevents using MOC as a condition of licensure, employment, reimbursement, or malpractice insurance at certain hospitals.

-At of the time of the writing of the Medscape article, several states have initially failed in their attempts to pass MOC legislation.
-Three state medical societies (Arizona, Kentucky, Michigan) created stipulations stating, state medical boards “may not require a specialty certification or maintenance of a specialty certification as a condition of licensure”.
+At the time of the writing of the Medscape article, several states have initially failed in their attempts to pass MOC legislation.
+Three state medical societies (Arizona, Kentucky, and Michigan) created stipulations stating state medical boards “may not require a specialty certification or maintenance of a specialty certification as a condition of licensure.”
 However, legislatures did not pass the bills.
 Oklahoma became the first state to attempt to enact legislation to remove MOC as a requirement for physicians to obtain a license, get hired and paid, or secure hospital admitting privileges.
 However, at the last minute, the bill failed after significant lobbying by ABMS (American Board of Medical Specialties).

 Summary